 Education

 Despite its small size and population density, Prince Edward Island maintains Canada's esteemed standard of education.
 For those looking to study in Prince Edward Island, there are three fantastic institutions to ensure you have everything you need when looking to start your career in Canada.
-They are:

 University of Prince Edward Island (UPEI)

-The University Prince Edward Island's academic centre.
+The University Prince Edward Island's academic center.
 Established in the early 19th century, UPEI has maintained a tradition of academic excellence across a wide range of subjects for centuries.
 With a faculty of over 4,500 students, you will certainly be able to find your place and get to know the Canadian people at UPEI.

 Collége De L'Île

 A far more recent addition to Prince Edward Island's academic landscape, Collége De L'Île has been the province's premier French-speaking college since 2008.
-With a large and constantly-growing faculty, Collége De L'Île is fast becoming one of Atlantic Canada's premier French-speaking college.
+With a large and constantly-growing faculty, Collége De L'Île is fast becoming one of Atlantic Canada's premier French-speaking colleges.

 Maritime Christian College